tongwu-msft/azure-rest-api-specs/api-index/index.md

 ## Related content

 - See the [Azure AD Developers Guide][AAD-Dev-Guide] for more information on application registration and the the Azure AD programming model, including a comprehensive index of HowTo and QuickStart articles, and sample code.
-- For testing HTTP requests/responses, checkout [Fiddler](http://www.telerik.com/fiddler).
-Fiddler provides the ability to diagnose your HTTP request and response messages.
+- For testing HTTP requests/responses, check out
+    - [Fiddler](http://www.telerik.com/fiddler).
+Fiddler is a free web debugging proxy that can intercept your REST requests, making it easy to diagnose the HTTP request and response messages.
-- Tools like the [JWT Decoder](http://jwt.calebb.net/) and [JWT.io](https://jwt.io/) make it quick and easy to dump the claims in your bearer token to validate the contents.
+    - [JWT Decoder](http://jwt.calebb.net/) and [JWT.io](https://jwt.io/), which make it quick and easy to dump the claims in your bearer token so you can validate their contents.

 Please use the LiveFyre comments section that follows this article to provide feedback and help us refine and shape our content.